Discover growth resources for green space and urban agriculture in Philadelphia.

-- Fairmount Park Organic Recycling Center offers compost, mulch and manure for free (small amounts) or for a fee (larger amounts).
+Fairmount Park Organic Recycling Center offers compost, mulch and manure for free (up to 30 gallons) or for a fee (larger amounts).

 - Philadelphia Activities Fund Grants – applications due in April.
 Offices at 1515 Arch Street, 10th floor, Philadelphia, PA 19102.

 - Fiskars Project Orange Thumb – Fiskars awards grants that include cash and garden tools to support community gardens in North America.